bentob18/UdacityProject/README.md

 # About the project
 In this project my main objetive was try to get the best accuracy as possible in a decision tree classifier.
 After some tries and adding some criterions i achieved 88% of accuracy in my test dataset.
 # Documentation
-Udacity Project documentation is built with https://www.kaggle.com and consists in the usage of df_train.csv and submission.csv.
+Udacity Project documentation is built with the analysis of a competition made in my university created by my teacher (https://www.kaggle.com/competitions/edciedadosuniceub2022) and submited by me (Team "CamaradasDoPython") and consists in the usage of my own coding, separetely translated in a new notebook.